thengl/GeoMLA/README.md

 str(zinc.rfd)
 ```

-    ##  num [1:3103, 1:3] 257 257 257 257 257 ...
+    ##  num [1:3103, 1:3] 257 257 257 257 257 257 257 257 346 257 ...
     ##  - attr(*, "dimnames")=List of 2
     ##   ..$ : NULL
     ##   ..$ : chr [1:3] "quantile= 0.159" "quantile= 0.5" "quantile= 0.841"

 this will estimate 67% probability lower and upper limits and median value.
-Note that "median" can often be different from the "mean", so if you prefer to derive mean, then the `quantreg=FALSE` needs to be used.
+Note that "median" can often be different from the "mean", so if you prefer to derive mean, then the `quantreg=FALSE` needs to be used as the Quantile Regression Forests approach can only derive median.

 To be able to plot or export predicted values as maps, we add them to the spatial pixels object: